snikulov/emacs.rc/README.txt

 Short how-to:

+cd ~/.emacs.d/
-1. clone this repo to ~/emacs.rc
+clone this repo to .
-2. ln -s ~/emacs.rc/.emacs ~/.emacs
+now init.el should be picked up from ~/.emacs.d on loading emacs